-No induced dry eye: Tear film dysfunction is one of the most common frequently reported side effects of LASIK.
+Tear film dysfunction is one of the most common frequently reported side effects of LASIK.
 Almost all patients report symptoms suggestive of dry eyes after the surgery, and these symptoms variably persist for up to about six to twelve months.
-Even though this is not a serious complication in terms of vision, it can cause symptoms like stinging, burning or scratchy sensation in the eyes, mucus discharge, sensitivity to light, redness and foreign body sensation in the eyes, blurred vision and eye strain.
+Even though this is not a serious complication regarding vision, it can cause symptoms like stinging, burning or scratchy sensation in the eyes, mucus discharge, and sensitivity to light, redness and foreign body sensation in the eyes, blurred vision and eye strain.

-Suitable for up to -20 Dioptres of myopia: The ICL is designed for the correction of near-sightedness (-0.5 to -20.0 dioptres (D) with less than or equal to 6.0 dioptres (D) of astigmatism.
+The ICL is designed for the correction of near-sightedness (-0.5 to -20.0 dioptres (D) with less than or equal to 6.0 dioptres (D) of astigmatism.
 It is indicated for patients who are 21 to 45 years of age.
 ICL can be used to correct and reduce nearsightedness (myopia) of up to -20D.
-This means that ICL gives a safe spectacle removal option to patients with low to severe myopia, and astigmatism.
-Many patients with very high power of glasses (typically -8D sphere and above) are not suitable candidates for LASIK and ICL provides them with a safe and effective alternative for better sight without spectacles.
+It means that ICL gives a safe spectacle removal option to patients with low to severe myopia, and astigmatism.
+Many patients with the very high power of glasses (typically -8D sphere and above) are not suitable candidates for LASIK, but ICL provides them with a safe and effective alternative for better sight without spectacles.

-Stability of the cornea: The ICL surgery does not tamper with the stability of the cornea as no corneal flap is raised, nor is any corneal tissue removed as in LASIK.
+The ICL surgery does not tamper with the stability of the cornea as no corneal flap is raised, nor is any corneal tissue removed as in LASIK.
 Because of the very small incision, about 3.5 mm, the procedure and recovery time is reduced dramatically.
-Therefore, most people are able to resume daily activities in just a few short days with clearer vision.
+Therefore, most people can resume daily activities in just a few short days with clearer vision.

 In addition to this, even patients with thin corneas are eligible for the procedure, unlike LASIK, in which these patients cannot be taken up for surgery.
 Therefore, several patients who were earlier denied spectacle removal surgery because of thin corneas can now be free of glasses.

-UV protection: The collamer that is used to make the ICL is a biocompatible product that provides protection to the eye from the harmful ultraviolet rays of the sun, while allowing natural light to pass through the eye without any alteration.
-This is an additional advantage of the procedure which reduces the chances of developing eye conditions such as cataracts and macular degeneration, both of which have been associated with increased exposure to UV radiation.
+The collamer that is used to make the ICL is a biocompatible product that protects the eye from the harmful ultraviolet rays of the sun while allowing natural light to pass through the eye without any alteration.
+It is an additional advantage of the procedure which reduces the chances of developing eye conditions such as cataracts and macular degeneration, both of which have been associated with increased exposure to UV radiation.

-Better night time vision: ICL provides better night time vision than LASIK with less complaints of haloes, distortions of light and sensitivity to bright light.
+ICL provides better nighttime vision than LASIK with lesser complaints of haloes, distortions of light and sensitivity to bright light.